OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/1_rust_basics.md

 # Rust Basics
 Even though I stated that this book wouldn't include an introduction to Rust, here we are.
-This chapter only covers the basics and the reader is strongly encouraged to visit [resources](../../suffix/1_resources.md#resources) for a more comprehensive take on Rust.
+This chapter only covers some of the basics and the reader is strongly encouraged to visit [resources](../../suffix/1_resources.md#resources) for a more comprehensive take on Rust.

 Below is a summary of some of the things I personally like and dislike with Rust.
 This might give the reader some insight into whether or not Rust would be a suitable language for them.